Joseph-Grand/hats-off/ChapterOne.md

 # Chapter One - Title placeholder

-  One fine morning in May a slim young horsewoman might have been seen riding a glossy sorrel mare along the flower-strewn avenues of the Bois de Boulogne.
+  One fine morning in May, a slim young horsewoman might have been seen riding a glossy sorrel mare along the avenues of the Bois, among the flowers ...